DashaMurasha/MO-E-EQI/README.md

 Corresponding Author: D. Semochkina (d.semochkina@soton.ac.uk), School of Mathematical Sciences, University of Southampton, UK

+This README.md file is a copy of an Rmarkdown file 'MO-E-EQI.Rmd' available with the package.

 This repository provides R package to caclulate multi-objective Euclidian expected quantile improvement (MO-E-EQI)  presented in the manuscript.

 First install our package MOEEQI from git.
 We need the standard package 'devtools' to add our package off git.